mdn/interactive-examples/CONTRIBUTING-HTML.md

 Each of these directories contains:

-- a file called "meta.json", which is a kind of manifest for all the examples in that directory.
+- a file called `meta.json`, which is a kind of manifest for all the examples in that directory.
-- an HTML file for each example, whose name is the name of the element, for example "td.html"
+- an HTML file for each example, whose name is the name of the element, for example `td.html`.
-- a directory called "css" that contains CSS files for each example, whose name is the name of the element, for example "td.css".
+- a directory called `css` that contains CSS files for each example, whose name is the name of the element, for example `td.css`.

 ## Example walkthrough